Last updated: 14 July 2014

 MPE Forth 7 cross compilers are tools with a wide range of features designed to emphasise rapid production of embedded systems.
 They are available in Windows, Linux and Mac OS X versions.
 They all feature fast compilation, interactive debug and test even for single chip targets, and on-line source management.
 Forth 7 compilers have the features described below.

-Three editions, Lite, Standard and Professional
+Four editions, Lite, Stamp, Standard and Professional

 Available for Windows, Mac OS X and Linux x86/x86_64